jlcorradi/arithmetics/README.md

 ### Running with Docker

-You can run the stack with docker:
+You can run the stack with docker, however you need to uncomment the service ```arithmetics``` from the docker file.
+The reason it is commented out is that ```spring-boot-docker-container``` runs it from there as well conflicting with ports.

 ```shell
 docker-compose up